ryanology045/writings/content/crumbs/mirror-staking-defi-3.md

 tags = []
 +++

+# [Mirror] Staking and DeFi: can they coexist?
+Part 3

 > **NOTE: This is just a mirror of my old writing from 2019 for record-keeping purposes.**

 ### IMPORTANT: EVERETT IS NOT BEING WORKED ON SINCE 2020.
 THE CURRENT WHATEVER-THAT-IS YOU SEE ON https://everett.zone/ IS A SCAM AND NOT AFFILIATED WITH ANY OF THE PRIOR EVERETT PEOPLE - THEY ARE JUST COPYING THE EXACT SAME LOGO AND DOMAIN WE USED BACK IN 2019.